Five P Venture

 The environment was always part of Five P Venture's mission from the beginning!

 • They only carry natural fabrics like (cotton, organic cotton, linen, wool and Tencel).
-Currently at Soluna Collective, are using organic cotton linen and Tencel.
+At Soluna Collective, we've used organic cotton, linen and Tencel from Five P with around 90% coming from organic cotton.

 • All dyeing facilities are GOTS certified with a zero liquid discharge wastewater treatment plant on site.